Easy Modeling with Template Function

-Since we will be drawing a boy character, open “SD Template_Boy.psd”.
+As an example for drawing a boy character, open “SD Template_Boy.psd.”

-A guide to the element should appear on the canvas.
+A guide line for the element should appear on the canvas.

 Illustrations must be drawn while separating them into parts in order to move them in Live2D.

-First, prepare a rough sketch on a draft layer.
+First, prepare a guide image on a guide image layer.

-Once the rough sketch is prepared, the actual illustration is drawn for each part.
+Once the guide image is prepared, the actual illustration is drawn for each part.

-At the top are the groups “head” and “body”.
+At the top, there are the groups “Head” and “Body.”

 When you open each group, you will see many groups with detailed part names.

 In this group, there are layers for line drawing and filling.
 You can draw in these layers.

-To prevent the contents from being seen when the eyes are closed or the mouth is closed, the eyelids and mouth should have skin-painted-only parts.
+To prevent the areas from being seen when the eyes are closed or the mouth is closed, the eyelids and mouth should have skin-filled-only parts.

-If you are drawing eyelashes and lips following the guide, the base material has already been prepared, so use it while adjusting the color and range.
+If you are drawing eyelashes and lips following the guide line, the base material has already been prepared, so use it while adjusting the color and range.

 Once the materials have been prepared, each part is made into a single layer.

-If you are using Photoshop, we recommend using the merging scripts we distribute.
+If you are using Photoshop, we recommend using the merging scripts we offer.

 Even if you merge manually using image software other than Photoshop, it does not matter as long as the parts are merged into a single layer.

-Groups with “*” at the beginning of their names are used to prevent them from being combined in scripts.
+Asterisk symbols “*” at the beginning of group names are used to prevent the groups from being combined in scripts.

-Be careful not to merge them even when merging manually without using scripts.
+Be careful not to merge them when merging manually without using scripts.

-(Groups with a “*” in them that are not marked with a “*” should be merged into each group individually.)
+(Under groups with an “*,” groups that are not marked with an “*” should be merged into each group individually.)

-- Group names with “*” at the beginning are not combined.
+- Group names with “*” at the beginning are not merged.